 Recycling Cardboard Boxes

 One of the great things about corrugated as a storage and packaging material for commercial use is that it’s pretty easy and effective to recycle.
 The cellulose fibres used to make corrugated can be either the “virgin” or previously recycled type.
 Virgin fibres tend to be used for outer packaging surfaces, where their strength and even texture can be put to best use.
 Recycled fibres tend to be “patchier” in appearance and less suitable for printing on, so they’re more likely to be used for the inner liner of the corrugated.
+That’s why they feature in our 6 simple swaps for eco packaging harmony.

 Embracing recyclable packaging isn’t just good for the environment; it’s good business as well.
 By choosing more ecologically friendly packaging for your products, you’re making a bold statement to your customers – and it’s a statement that people are increasingly watching out for.